karglro/tidydata/README.md

 # Cleaning Data

-## File: run_analysis.R
+## File:
+run_analysis.R

 ## Description:
 The provided R script takes the Human Activity Recognition Using Smartphones Data Set and provides a tidy dataset for further analysis.
 The original dataset can be downloaded from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.

-For the script to run correctly, the follwing requirements must be met:
+For the script to run correctly, the following requirements must be met:

-1) run_analysis.R must be run in the root folder of the original dataset folder
+1. run_analysis.R must be run in the root folder of the original dataset folder
-2) The R package reshape2 must be installed
+2. The R package reshape2 must be installed

 The tidy output will be stored in the file tidydata.txt

 The script performs the following basic steps

-1) It merges the original training and test sets into one data set
+1. It merges the original training and test sets into one data set
-2) It extracts only measurements related to mean and standard deviation of a measurement
+2. It extracts only measurements related to mean and standard deviation of a measurement
-3) Integer values for Activities in the original dataset are replaced by descriptiv names (SITTING,WALKING, STANDING, etc.)
+3. Integer values for Activities in the original dataset are replaced by descriptiv names (SITTING,WALKING, STANDING, etc.)
-4) A header with descriptiv names of the measures is provided
+4. A header with descriptiv names of the measures is provided
-5) A tidy data set is extracted listing average values for each subject, activity and variable
+5. A tidy data set is extracted listing average values for each subject, activity and variable